How to search

 2. Fuzzy Search

-If your search term does not exactly match any entries, Locize will try to find similar results automatically (fuzzy search).
+If your search term does not match any entries, Locize will try to find similar results automatically (fuzzy search).
 This helps you find translations even if you’re unsure of the exact wording.

 To force a fuzzy search, add an asterisk (*) at the end of your search term.
 This will broaden the results to include similar entries.